QComputingSoftware/pypi-qiskit-connector/README.md

 - Detects your active plan (Open, Standard, Premium, Dedicated) and sets up the correct channel/instance.
 - It has (`qiskit_smart`) to establish connectivity, then to verify QPU resources using (`qpu_verify`), and retrieve a ready-to-use backend using (`connector()`).
 Presents you with the least-busy backend QPU to run your quantum application code in realtime.

-###### 🐍 Software built and maintained by ©2025 Dr. Jeffrey Chijioke-Uche, IBM Quantum Ambassador & Research Scientist.
+###### 🧩 Software built by ©2025 Dr. Jeffrey Chijioke-Uche, IBM Computer Scientist & Quantum Ambassador.
 ---

 #### 📋 Built-in classes & functions